-When you're planning a trip abroad or even relocating to another country, you might be wondering 'why is health insurance important?'.
-As insurance experts, Medibroker have seen cases of people going abroad without insurance go catastrophically wrong.
+When you're planning a trip abroad or even relocating to another country, you might be wondering 'why is health insurance for abroad important?'.
+As insurance experts, Medibroker has seen cases of people going abroad without expat health insurance go catastrophically wrong.

 Here, #ExpatHour participant and blogger Alec Peebles tells us about how he thought he could get away with going to another country without insurance - and explains the costs he incurred because of his mistake.

-Alec graduated university in Winter of 2013 and knew that jumping into the daily 9-5 USA grind wasn't for him.
-He had always loved to travel so he figured it was as good a time as any to take the plunge and try actually living in a new country.
-Over a year later, he's still enjoying every day of his expat life, living and working in Thailand and blogging about it at Abroad With Alec.
+Alec graduated from university in the Winter of 2013 and knew that jumping into the daily 9-5 USA grind wasn't for him.
+He had always loved to travel, so he figured it was as good a time as any to take the plunge and try living in a new country.
+Years later, he's still enjoying every day of his expat life, living and working in Thailand.

-Alec thought that travel insurance would cover him for his move abroad until he found a job and was able to benefit from employee health insurance.
+Alec thought that medical health insurance would cover him for his move abroad until he found a job and was able to benefit from employee health insurance.
 But what happens when your protection from travel insurance ends before your employee health insurance starts?

-Being abroad without insurance is risky a move.
+Health insurance for travel abroad is essential, and it'd be a major risk to travel without it.
 When I first began my travels I was on a tight budget.
-I had a policy from a reputable travel insurance supplier that was supposed to last me until I found a job in Thailand, the country I’d chosen to relocate to.
-However the problem came when I found a job and discovered that my employee health insurance wouldn't come into effect for another month, thus creating a lapse in my coverage.
+I had a policy from a reputable travel health insurance for abroad supplier that was supposed to last me until I found a job in Thailand, the country I’d chosen to relocate to.
+However, the problem came when I found a job and discovered that my employee health insurance wouldn't come into effect for another month, thus creating a lapse in my coverage.
 I had two choices – spend the month hoping I wouldn't have any medical issues, or shell out more money to prolong my travel insurance coverage.
-At this time money was tight, and I figured that because in all my time traveling I’d never even used my insurance, surely I’d be okay for a month, right?
+At this time, money was tight, and I figured that because in all my time travelling I’d never even used my insurance, surely I’d be okay for a month, right?
 Huge mistake.

-After my treatment was finished I was released, feeling much better.
+After my treatment was finished, I was released, feeling much better.
 I cautiously made my way to the payment window to see what the damage was going to be.
 For the room, medicine, and all other fees my total was $400.
-Compared to prices for private medical treatment at home this was an absolute bargain, but when you’re young and in the midst of relocating halfway across the world it’s a fairly substantial amount of money.
-Of course, had I not let my travel insurance lapse I would have been fully reimbursed.
+Compared to prices for private medical treatment at home, the health insurance for living abroad seemed like a bargain, but when you’re young and in the midst of relocating halfway across the world, it’s a fairly substantial amount of money.
+Of course, had I not let my travel insurance lapse, I would have been fully reimbursed.

 So take a lesson from my mistakes – illnesses, accidents, and many other things CAN and WILL happen to you at some point.
 Make sure you have the proper coverage lest you want to risk an unfortunate health hiccup derailing all of your plans.